-In addition there will be school based courses in:
+In addition, there are school-based courses in:

-- EAL Support (English as an additional language) for students requiring additional support in English - Additional Studies for students requiring Learning Support - Culture and Language Course (Chinese or Spanish) for students who have not been exposed to a second language - Certificate | Construction/Certificate | Hospitality
+- EAL Support (English as an Additional Language) for students requiring additional support in English - Additional Studies for students requiring Learning Support - Culture and Language Course (Chinese or Spanish) for students who have not been exposed to a second language - Certificate | Construction/Hospitality

 The Cambridge IGCSE is the world's most popular international qualification for 14 to 16 year olds.
 It attracts almost 500,000 entries from 144 different countries every year.
 The IGCSE is designed to be taught as a two-year curriculum beginning in Year 9 and culminating in external examinations in Year 10.
-In some subjects there is a choice between core and extended curricula, making the IGCSE suitable for a wide range of abilities.
-Students can enter examinations for the level that is most appropriate for them and this need not be the same across all subjects.
-The core curriculum is based on an overview of the subject and is suitable for students expected to achieve grades C to G. The extended curriculum is more challenging and designed for students who are expected to achieve grades A to C. Heads of Department will advise students and parents on appropriate subjects.

-The IGCSE curriculum gives candidates the freedom to choose subjects that are right for them, while providing them with a broad knowledge base and lifelong skills.
+The IGCSE curriculum gives candidates the freedom to choose subjects that are right for them while providing them with a broad knowledge base and lifelong skills.
 It develops learner knowledge, understanding and skills in: